Severson-Group/research-repo-template/README.md

     - Tag people when you want to bring them into a discussion, i.e., `@elsevers, what do you think?`
 5. In a typical research week, try to complete at least one `todo` issue.
 If you are having trouble doing this, it probably means the issue is too big and needs to be broken up into smaller issues.
 6. Start every week by populating the `This Week` box.
 Aim to empty this box by the end of the week.
 7. Who is responsible for breaking issues up into smaller issues?
 The researcher it is assigned to!
     - Keep the original issue, but modify the `Approach` section to be a list of smaller `todo` issues
 8. Keep an active research dialog going on the `todo` issues.
-Some helpful examples can be found [here](https://github.com/Severson-Group/ARL-eturbo/issues/21), [here](https://github.com/Severson-Group/CHP_Bearingless_Drive/pull/10), and [here](https://github.com/Severson-Group/ARL-eturbo/issues/11)
+See these helpful examples [ARL-eturbo#21](https://github.com/Severson-Group/ARL-eturbo/issues/21), [CHP_Bearingless_Drive#10](https://github.com/Severson-Group/CHP_Bearingless_Drive/pull/10), and [ARL-eturbo#11](https://github.com/Severson-Group/ARL-eturbo/issues/11)
     1. Aren't sure what to do with an issue?
 Indicate that in the comments.
 Get help and revise the issue to make it clear what to do.
     2. Make some exciting progress with a `todo` issue?
 Add this info to the comments.
     3. Are you stuck and need help with a `todo` issue?
 Document your problems in the comments.